defencedigital/moduk-service-manual/src/user-research/share-user-research-findings-correctly.md

 You can do things like:

-- write a post for the [Defence Digital blog](https://defencedigital.blog.gov.uk/)
+- present on community calls
 - share reports on MOD Slack channels
-- present on community calls
+- write a post for the [Defence Digital blog](https://defencedigital.blog.gov.uk/)

 Make sure everything you share is OFFICIAL and anonymised.

 Check [how to contact the UCD community](/your-community/user-centred-design/).

-## Related links
+## Related content

 - [The Data Protection Act](https://www.gov.uk/data-protection)